-Coke Studio musician, Arieb Azhar, was also present at the Student Solidarity March.
+Musician, Arieb Azhar, was also present at the Student Solidarity March.

 “If you ban student unions, then they will practice politics through dangerous and devious means,” Azhar noted.
 “If you legalize them, students through unions would raise their own issues such as those related to hostels, fees, sexual harassment.
 The state shouldn’t be afraid.
 The state should rather embrace student politics.”